 If you are pressed for space while writing a title, avoid using CAPS as it limits the number of characters that search engines can display.

 To get a preview of how your title tag will be displayed in search results, you can use the Yoast SEO Wordpress plugin.
 If your title is too long, you will see three dots at the end of the title.
 This plugin can help you with SEO title optimization.
+If you don't use Wordpress, look for similar SEO title preview features in other platforms.

 While there are no penalties for using a long title tag, it’s better to be mindful about how your titles get displayed in the SERPs.